Philippine forest turtle: Threats

-The Philippine forest turtle is an enigmatic freshwater turtle species, it exerts great fascination for turtle hobbyists.
+The Philippine Forest turtle is a freshwater turtle species and is of interest of turtle hobbyists.
 Due to the previous inability to locate it in the wild, probable threats from habitat loss, and potential pressure from collectors, this turtle is listed as critically endangered.

 Due to the susceptibility of the species to stress and the extremely aggressive territorial behavior of male individuals, Philippine forest turtles do not do well in captivity.
 Nevertheless, as of 2009, a considerable number of these turtles (over 171 individuals documented in a span of four years) were to be found for sale illegally in major Manila pet markets, particularly in the main Chinese markets (where the turtles are sold cheaper).
 The animals are not sold openly and some of the buyers are overseas collectors.
 Most of the individuals were juveniles or young adults.
 Between 2009 and 2011 this species ranked sixth among the most commonly confiscated species in the Philippines.
 These animals had been collected from mud wallows in northern Palawan, and it is believed that they hide during the daylight hours.

 Additionally, many specimens (from Palawan) offered for sale had small holes bored in the carapace, indicating that some at least had been held captive as pets and tethered accordingly.
 Local Palawan people are known to keep these animals in water troughs for domestic pigs, as these are supposed to bring luck for the household and the pigs, although it is not known if this luck is shared by the turtles.

 The unconfirmed existence of illegal trade of Palawan turtles to Borneo, Malaysia, is also a cause of concern.